nextdynamic/azure-governance-foundations/AGF/101-Building-a-Cloud-Center-of-Excellence.md

 Commitment and expectations
 ---------------------------

-\<Content needed\>
+During the initial phases of this approach, expect members to have a full-time or near-full-time commitment.
+Between the training needed, research, experimentation and proposals a great deal of time needs to be invested by members.

+If all members of the CCoE were already considered experts in their respective areas of cloud, the AGF might be completed in as little as one month.
+However, since at least some training and ramp up is typically required a more realistic timeframe is 90 days.

+During this time, the CCoE should meet at least weekly with the intervening time dedicated to the work of individual committees which may be meeting daily.

+After the foundations haven been completed and the platform is ready to accept workloads (at the completion of the work described in the AGF), the time commitment may be reduced.
+The amount of time the CCoE needs to invest will then be a function of the number of workloads expected and how close the platform gets to achieving a ‘steady state’.

+In smaller organizations in a steady state, committee membership may drop to a single person with CCoE meeting happening as infrequently as monthly.
+In large organizations membership generally continues to be a full-time commitment, although the size of the committees may shrink.

 Charter
 -------

-A CCoE will create its own specific charter that will dictate how it operates in specific but in general terms there are a few common hallmarks of a CCoE model:
+A CCoE will create its own specific charter that will dictate how it operate.
+You can refer to [Robert’s Rules of Order](http://robertsrules.com/) if you need guidance on specific aspects of parliamentary procedure, meeting rules and the like.
+In addition to any operational details, the CCoE should craft a statement of purpose, outline goals and commit to some principals.
+These details are naturally dependent on the organization’s perspective and goals but in general terms there are a few common hallmarks of a CCoE model:

--   Service Broker Approach
+-   A cloud native operating model

+-   Infrastructure as code

+-   Use of Cloud-native tooling

+-   Cloud Native Controls

 -   Loosely Coupled Architectures

 -   Re-use of certified cloud services

--   Use of Cloud-native tooling

--   Cloud Native Controls

 -   Zero touch implementations

--   Infrastructure as code

--   A cloud native operating model
+-   Service Broker Approach

+Feel free to use as few or as many of these examples as you wish.

 Committees
 ----------